mgshian/playwright-todomvc-automation/README.md

 ## Scenarios Automated

-Add a new todo
+- Add a new todo
-Mark a todo as completed
+- Mark a todo as completed
-Delete a todo
+- Delete a todo
-Filter todos
+- Filter completed todos
-Clear completed
+- Clear completed todos
-Negative: empty todo
+- Negative: Should NOT add an empty todo
+- Negative: Allow duplicate todos

 ## Doc